 When purchasing & installing a hot tub, there are a lot of different decisions to make, including location.
 But with poured concrete being expensive, you may have wondered can a hot tub be placed on gravel?

-Yes, a hot tub can be placed on gravel.
-However, the ground needs to be prepared first.
-Remove all grass with a shovel & dig down 6 inches.
-Level the dirt & add 6 inches of gravel.
+As a general rule, a hot tub can be placed on gravel.
+But first, remove all grass with a shovel & dig down 6 inches.
+Level the dirt & add then 6 inches of gravel.
 Pea gravel can be used but should be placed over heavy-duty gravel.
 Make sure the gravel is completely level before adding the hot tub.

 But that’s just a quick glimpse into the answer and solution.